Wiradhika6051/profile_page/js/README.md

 - Make version number bigger
 - Change closed tile to grey and opened to white
 - Center revealed tile text
+- Change the cell to look similar to the original minesweeper